William Petersen: Career

-In 1985, Petersen received his first break when he played a Secret Service agent gone rogue to avenge his mentor in William Friedkin's 1985 action film To Live and Die in L.A.
+Petersen made his film debut with a bit part in Thief (1981), directed by Michael Mann.
+The actor received his first break when he played a Secret Service agent gone rogue to avenge his mentor in William Friedkin's 1985 action film To Live and Die in L.A.
 In 1986, he played FBI agent Will Graham in the first Hannibal Lecter film, Manhunter.
 Because his role was so emotionally exhausting, he did everything he could to rid himself of Graham after finishing principal photography.
 He shaved off his beard, cut his hair, and bleached it blond.
 He also claims to have done this because, while rehearsing for a play in Chicago, his dialogue was always coming out like Graham's; he dyed his hair so he could look in the mirror and see a different person.

 He declined a part in Oliver Stone's Platoon, as it would have kept him in the Philippines, away from his family.
 Instead, he worked on the 1987 HBO made-for-TV movie Long Gone as a minor league baseball player and manager named Cecil "Stud" Cantrell.
 Petersen was offered the role of Henry Hill in the film Goodfellas, but turned it down.
 An exposé about the film in the May 2015 issue of Playboy claims that Petersen turned down the audition altogether.
 In a 1990 ABC three-part miniseries, The Kennedys of Massachusetts, Petersen played U.S. President John F. Kennedy's father, Ambassador Joseph P. Kennedy.
 The film won an Emmy and a Golden Globe from eight and two nominations, respectively.
 Also in 1990, Petersen portrayed the infamous Patrick Floyd "Pat" Garrett in Young Guns II.